IKIM-Essen/ClusterDocs/docs/resources/how-it-all-works.md

   outside the enclave.
 - **Samba** and shared tooling such as **ADRIA** provide approved data-transfer paths.
 They are service bridges, not general network routes.
+- Other **explicitly approved direct server endpoints** may be made reachable where a documented instrument workflow requires them.
+This exception is scoped to those endpoints and does not create general RCC, hospital-network, or Internet access.

 Layer 2 connectivity does not make a device trusted.
 Every instrument still needs an owner, an approved use, appropriate configuration, and a supported